 6. How is MySetAside (MSA) different from anything else available to small businesses?

 MSA is designed specifically for small business to help identify and respond to market opportunities.

-A key feature of MSA is the ability of governmentsand/or large corporations to engage directly connect with the business community through dedicated access to MSA databases, web pages, and project calendars.
+A key feature of MSA is the ability of governments and/or large corporations to engage directly with the business community through dedicated access of MSA databases, web pages, and project calendars.

-MSA also enables users to perform market outreach, teaming communications, and find business partners, saving time, cost, and increasing your chances of submitting winning proposals.
+MSA also enables users to perform market outreach, teaming communications and find business partners, saving time, costs and increasing chances of submitting winning proposals.

-MSA application can be downloaded and used on mobile devices
+The MSA application can be downloaded and used on mobile devices.

 7. What is a DUNS Number?